NASCAR: Noose Found in Black Driver Bubba Wallace's Garage Stall at Talladega

-TALLADEGA, Alabama — Late Sunday, NASCAR released a statement claiming a noose was found in the garage stall of the driver Bubba Wallace’s #43 Richard Petty Motorsports Chevrolet team at the Talladega Superspeedway before the start of the non-postponed GEICO 500.
+TALLADEGA, Alabama — Late Sunday, NASCAR released a statement claiming a noose was found in the garage stall of the driver Bubba Wallace’s #43 Richard Petty Motorsports Chevrolet team at the Talladega Superspeedway before the start of the now-postponed GEICO 500.

 Wallace is the series only black driver and spoken out about race issues and the display of the now-banned Confederate flag at NASCAR events.